-Clause Commitment Milestone Progress with Implementation in 2007-08 60 The Parties to progress all required assessment processes of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 for a pulp mill in Tasmania As a priority The Commonwealth Minister for the Environment and Water Resources approved the Gunns Ltd pulp mill on 4 October 2007 under the EPBC Act.
-The approval requires Gunns Ltd to meet 48 conditions which are designed to ensure matters of national environmental significance are protected.
-As part of these conditions Gunns Ltd must submit an Environmental Impact Management Plan for the Minister's approval.
+Clause Commitment Milestone Progress with Implementation in 2008-09 60 The Parties to progress all required assessment processes of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 for a pulp mill in Tasmania As a priority The former Commonwealth Minister for the Environment and Water Resources approved the Gunns Ltd pulp mill on 4 October 2007 under the EPBC Act.
+The approval contains 48 conditions which are designed to ensure matters of national environmental significance are protected.
+As part of these conditions Gunns Ltd must submit an Environmental Impact Management Plan (EIMP) for the Minister's approval.
 In considering the plan, the Minister takes into account expert scientific advice from the specially appointed Independent Expert Group.
-The plan will impose stringent requirements, including controls on effluent discharge and measures to protect listed threatened species.
-The Tasmanian Environment Protection Authority and the Commonwealth Department of the Environment, Water, Heritage and the Arts have met on a number of occasions to coordinate their respective regulatory activities and information requirements.
+The conditions impose stringent requirements, including controls on effluent discharge and measures to protect listed threatened species.
+The final and complete EIMP must be submitted by 3 March 2011.
+The Tasmanian Department of Primary Industries, Parks, Water and Environment, Tasmanian Environment Protection Authority and the Commonwealth Department of the Environment, Water, Heritage and the Arts continue to work closely to coordinate their respective regulatory activities and information requirements.
 62 The Commonwealth to consider giving the Gunns pulp mill project major project status and facilitation of the project at the national level No date Completed in 2005-06.
 63 The Commonwealth to fund and administer, in cooperation with the State, a \$10 million Tasmanian softwood industry assistance program 30 June 2008 The \$10 million Tasmanian Softwood Industry Development Program (TSIDP) is funded and administered by the Commonwealth in consultation with the State.
+During the program the funding allocation was increased to \$10.7 million and a 30 per cent additional payment was later allocated to assist grantees offset tax liabilities.
+This bought the total funding allocation for the TSIDP to \$13.99 million.
+Over the entire program \$13.5 million was claimed.
+This helped to stimulate over \$52 million of investment in the softwood sector as a result of the entire program.
 The program was closed to new applications in June 2007 and all funding approvals made by Ministers by 30 June 2008, in line with program guidelines.
 All funding allocated to the programs was committed to approved projects.
-By 30 June 2008, Ministers had approved 17 grants for funding under the TSIDP.
-This will result in excess of \$56.3 million of new investment in the softwood sector of the Tasmanian forest industry.
-During 2007-08 Ministers approved eight grant applications for funding totalling \$7.8 million that support total investments of over \$44.4 million.
+Initially the program was anticipated to conclude on 30 June 2008.
+However, this program was extended to 30 June 2009.
+This allowed 4 project funding deeds to be amended to allow these projects to be finalised.
+The combined grant value of these projects was \$8.49 million in the 2008-09 financial year.
 The approved applications include purchase of equipment for use in plantation harvesting operations, sawmill and kiln drying upgrades, investments in processing infrastructure and increase value adding of sawn material.
-During 2007-08, \$3 million was paid out by the Commonwealth to approved grantees under the TSIDP.
-64 The Commonwealth to consult with the State and the Tasmanian softwood industry to determine the priorities to increase value added investment in softwood in Tasmania No date Completed in 2005-06.